 William the Conqueror’s tomb was right in the center of the altar, though I found out later that his body isn’t actually there anymore.
 It was evidently removed during religious wars in the 1500s and all but one thigh bone was lost.

 After we finished wandering inside the abbey, we walked over to another church we had spotted on the way in.
-It was called Eglise Saint Etienne-le-vieux and had been heavily damaged by bombs during WWII and you could see the striking remains from quite a distance away.
+It was called Eglise Saint Etienne-le-vieux and had been heavily damaged by bombs during WWII.
+Its striking remains could be seen from quite a distance away.
 The main tower still stands, but much of the rest of the building lies in ruins.
-The proximity to the main abbey that survived the war really drove home the randomness of the destruction that the war brought as the opposing armies battled across the continent.
+The proximity to the main abbey that survived really drove home the randomness of the destruction that the war brought as the opposing armies battled across the continent.

 A little further down the road, we stopped at the Musee Memorial de la Bataille de Normandie in Bayeux.
 It was starting to get late, so we only had about an hour and a half to see everything.
-The museum had a lot of army vehicles and uniforms that were used in the battle, but I wouldn’t consider it a must-do.
+The museum had a lot of army vehicles and uniforms that were used in the battle of Normandy, but I wouldn’t consider it a must-do.
 One of the cooler things was an old mobile radio truck that could be used to monitor communications from anywhere on the battlefield.
-I also liked seeing a tank crew uniform because my grandpa was part of a tank crew and I’ve seen pictures of him dressed the same way.
+I also liked seeing an American tank crew uniform because my grandpa was part of a tank crew and I’ve seen pictures of him dressed the same way.

 Read more about our trip to Normandy: